 Histoplasmosis is a fungal disease that can be transmitted to humans and other animals via bat droppings.
 This disease can be especially dangerous for those with weak immune systems, such as children and pregnant women.

-In addition to being transmitted through contact with bat droppings, histoplasmosis can also be inhaled as spores from dried guano that have been aerosolized by wind or human activity.
+Histoplasmosis is transmitted by bat droppings and can also be breathed in as spores from dried Guano.
+These spores are aerosolized by wind and human activity.
 Inhalation of histoplasma capsulatum spore leads to an infection that causes flu-like symptoms such as fever, headaches, and muscle aches.

 This condition can lead to lung failure if not treated properly so it is important you contact professionals immediately if you suspect that there are bats in your home.